 Dog Bite Injuries

 According to state law, a dangerous dog is a dog that’s unmuzzled, unleashed, or unattended by its owner.
-To prove you were wrongfully injured by a dog, you have to show that the dog attacked you, you had a right to be where you were at the time of the attack, and you did not provoke the dog in any way.
+To prove a dog wrongfully injured you, you have to show that the dog attacked you, you had a right to be where you were at the time of the attack, and you did not provoke the dog in any way.

-If you’ve been bitten by a dog, it’s important to seek medical attention right away.
-Even minor wounds can result in serious infections if not treated properly.
+If a dog has bitten you, it’s essential to seek medical attention right away.
+Even minor wounds can result in severe infections if not treated properly.
 Document the experience and file a police report.
-Once you’ve been treated by a doctor, it’s time to reach out to an attorney.
+Once a doctor has treated you, it’s time to reach out to an attorney.

 Negligent or Inadequate Security

-Both commercial and residential landowners or possessors can be sued for negligent security, but you’ll need to understand their duties to ensure a successful claim.
-For example, a retail business in a shopping mall may have a duty to protect those that shop in the business from foreseeable criminal attacks.
-A residential tenant, however, may only be able to control what happens to guests inside their apartment, not in the complex’s parking lot.
+Commercial and residential landowners or possessors can be sued for negligent security, but you’ll need to understand their duties to ensure a successful claim.
+For example, a retail business in a shopping mall may have a responsibility to protect those that shop in the business from foreseeable criminal attacks.
+However, a residential tenant may only be able to control what happens to guests inside their apartment, not in the complex’s parking lot.